The limits of your voice are far beyond what you imagine

 "Sam's work is deeply connective and playful" - Rachel Sweeney, Program Leader for the MA in Movement Mind and Ecology at Schumacher College

-People come to V.E for different reasons.
+People come to the voice ecology workshop for different reasons.
 Some because they want to open their voice, some are interested in self-development and self-awareness, some because they love the soul nourishing opportunity to be with wonderful people away from the city and be in an intensive creative process, some from pure curiosity to try something new.

-One common topic that we all encounter (sooner or later) is feeling limited in the ability to express fully.
-The little voices of self-doubt.
-It is very common for people to have negative-self-reinforcing belief patterns.
-And these beliefs can potentially be keys to discovering something new and vital.
-But it takes courage and is challenging.
+A common issue that we all encounter (sooner or later) is feeling limited in the ability to express ourselves fully.
+It is very common for people to have limiting belief patterns.

 We can’t develop our voices because of the beliefs and the beliefs won’t change because we can’t develop our voice.
-Vicious circle.
+We have a self-reinforcing negative pattern, or block.

 I think that this is probably very common across people everywhere in every country, and not only in the case of using the voice or expression, but through many aspects of our life.